 - 1 tablespoon cold water

 - Dice the celery, onion, and carrot.
 Mince the garlic.
-Sauté these ingredients (without oil) for about 10 minutes in a large pan (I use a 5 Qt.
-Dutch oven).
+Sauté these ingredients (without oil) for about 10 minutes in a large deep pan or pot.
 If the vegetables begin sticking to the pan, use a small amount of vegetable broth or water, adding more as needed.

 - While the celery, onion, carrot, and garlic are on the stove, peel and chop the potatoes into the size you desire.
-I use fairly large chunks (see image).
+I use fairly large chunks (see image in post above).

-- Add the mushroom broth, potatoes, lentils, tamari, and pepper to the pot on the stove.
+- Mix in the Italian seasoning, then add mushroom broth, potatoes, lentils, tamari, and pepper to the pot on the stove.
 Stir the ingredients together, then cover the pot with a lid.
 Bring to a boil, then lower the heat and simmer for about 25 minutes.
 Check to ensure that it doesn’t boil over, but it should be fine.

 - After about 25 minutes, mix in the frozen peas and corn.

-- In a small bowl, mix the cornstarch and water until a smooth, white liquid forms.
+- If you want your stew to be thicker, do the following: In a small bowl, mix the cornstarch (or brown rice flour) and water until a smooth, white liquid forms.
 Then pour this mixture into the pot on the stove and mix it in.
 This will allow the stew to thicken up.
-Let sit for about 5 more minutes on low heat (stirring occasionally), or until the desired texture is reached.
+Let sit for about 5 more minutes on low heat (stirring occasionally), or until your desired texture is reached.